SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/type-system/Array-Type.md

-# Array Types
+# Array Type

 ## Overview

 The low level array type in S++ is the `std::array::Arr[T, n]` type.
 It represents `n` contiguous `size(T)` elements in memory.
 It is a first-class type, with safe accessor methods, and is treated in the same way as any other type.
-The safety of this type is ensured by using bounds checking and `std::optional::Opt[T]` return types.
+The safety of this type is ensured by using bounds checking and `std::option::Opt[T]` return types.

 Arrays should be used when a known-length collection is required, even if the elements aren't all ready at the time the array is created.
 For collections with dynamic sizing, see the [vector]() type.